Tell el-Farkha: Golden figurines

 and carefully modeled fingernails and toenails".
 The lapis lazuli came from what is now modern day Afghanistan.
 The figurines represent bald individuals, with no facial hair and large protruding ears.
 They are equipped with very large phallus sheaths, one of them decorated with a carved band around it.
 The larger figure also has a necklace.
 The core of the statuettes (now decomposed) was made of wood, which was covered with thin sheets of gold fastened by 140 golden rivets.

-Oldest known representations of ancient Egyptian rulers, from Tell el-Farkha (60 cm father left, 30cm son right).
+(60 cm father left, 30cm son right).
 Late Predynastic period (Naqada IIIB, c.
 3200–3000 BC).
 Egyptian Museum (Cairo).

 These characteristics follow the stylistic conventions of Predynastic Egyptian art, similar to the Mahasna statuette (Amratian Period), or the Ashmolean Museum Mac Gregor Man statuette.
 The golden statuettes most probably depict a Predynastic ruler and his son during the heb-sed festival, and they probably adorned a shrine in the Western Kom area.
 They are thought to belong to the Naqada IIIB period (c.
 3200–3000 BC), or possibly even Naqada IIIA (circa 3300 BC).
-They are thought to be the oldest known depictions of Ancient Egyptian rulers.

 Together with the figures, two large flint knives were discovered, as well as a necklace of 382 beads (326 ostrich egg shells and 56 carnelian beads), dated to the same period.

-At the necrology 150 graves were excavated so far with dates ranging from Dynasty 0 to early Fourth Dynasty.
-The necrology featured a monumental, over 300 square meters with 2.5 meter thick walls, building and dating c.
-3100 BC.
-The building had a square main chamber with a descending shaft and is interpreted by the excavators as an early form of mastaba tomb better known from the later First Dynasty as are several smaller tombs at the site.